augustosnk12/augustosnk12/README.md

 ### Hi, I'm Augusto, but not the Rome Emperor :sweat_smile:

-- 🔭 I’m currently working as Junior Developer in [OnGold Tech](https://ongoldtech.com)
+- 🔭 I’m currently working as Software Developer in [OnGold Tech](https://ongoldtech.com)
 - 🌱 I’m currently improving my knowledge in React and learning _un po' di italiano_
 - 👯 I’m also looking to collaborate on open source projects
 - 🤠 Sometimes I work as freelancer